Scripts editor

 Errors during test run

 If the script contains errors, during a test run such an error will be logged in the console under the editor.
-The message will contain the reason and the place in the code where the error occurred.
+The message will contain the reason and the location in the code where the error occurred.

 Last updated